Hello, in this post, we will discuss the TDS on sale of immovable property. We will cover the following:

-- If the seller is non-resident or NRI then TDS deduction should be under section 195 on basis of capital gains and not under this section
+- If the seller is non-resident or NRI then TDS deduction should be under section 195 on the basis of capital gains and not under this section

-Tax is to be paid on the entire sale amount. e.g., if you have bought a house at Rs 55lakh, you have to pay tax on Rs.55 lakh and not on Rs.5 lakh (i.e. Rs 55lakh – Rs 50lakh).
+For example, if you have bought a house at Rs.
+60 lakh, you have to pay tax on Rs.
+60 lakh and not on Rs.10 lakh (i.e 60 lakh – 50 lakh).
 This is applicable even when there is more than 1 buyer or seller.

-Deduction & Payment of TDS:
+Deduction and Payment of TDS

 The tax deduction is necessary at the time of credit of such sum to the account of the payee or at the time of payment whichever is earlier.
 The date of registration, agreement or contract is irrelevant for deciding the time of payment of TDS.

 If the purchase value is greater than Rs.
-50 lakhs then TDS deduction should be from the 1st installment itself and for every installment.
-The purchaser should not wait for the aggregate installment amounts to exceed Rs.
+50 lakhs then TDS deduction should be from the first instalment itself and for every instalment.
+The purchaser should not wait for the aggregate instalment amounts to exceed Rs.
 50 lakhs.

-Periodicity for TDS deposit and filing Form 26QB:
+Periodicity for TDS deposit and filing Form 26QB

-The purchaser of the property has to file Form 26QB which is a Challan-cum-declaration statement within 30 days from the end of the month in which payment is made.
+The purchaser of the property has to file Form 26QB (a Challan-cum-declaration statement) within 30 days from the end of the month in which payment is made.

-Penalty for Non- Deduction/deposit of TDS deducted:
+Penalty for Non- Deduction/deposit of TDS deducted